Rubin-unige/assignment1_rt/README.md

 - **Solutions**<br>
 1. Limit Turtle's Velocity<br>
 A velocity constraint of between **5** and **-5** has been enforced.
 This ensures that the turtle moves at a manageable speed, allowing the system sufficient time to process movement commands and react to boundary conditions effectively.
 The loop rate for processing messages is set to 10 Hz, meaning the system processes 10 messages per second.
-By restricting velocity to this range, the turtle's position updates occur smoothly, preventing excessive overshoot due to high-speed movement.
+By restricting velocity to this range, the turtle's position updates occur smoothly, preventing excessive overshoot due to high-speed movement.<br>
 Even with velocity constraints, minor overshoot may still occur because of message delays or edge cases.
-For such scenarios, an auto-adjustment mechanism has been added to bring the turtle back within boundaries when overshoot is detected.
+For such scenarios, an auto-adjustment mechanism has been added to bring the turtle back within boundaries when overshoot is detected.<br>
 Look at [error explaination](#error-handling-issue) section above for explanation of the code.

 2. Auto-adjust Position Near Boundary<br>